AgoraIO/Docs-Source/flexible-classroom/develop/integrate-system.md

     Best practices to integrate user system and course scheduling system in Flexible Classroom
 ---

-Flexible Classroom provides a real-time interactive experience in the classroom out of the box.
-This document shows you how to integrate a custom user system and a custom course scheduling system with Flexible Classroom.
+<Vg k="FC"/> provides a real-time interactive experience in the classroom out of the box.
+This document shows you how to integrate a custom user system and a custom course scheduling system with <Vg k="FC"/>.

 ## Understand the tech